Residential Waste Going to Recycling

 Residential garbage data can be found at: http://www.winnipeg.ca/waterandwaste/garbage/residentialReport.stm

-The most recent data for this indicator was made available in 2016.
-This data is updated bi-annually, as the data becomes available.
+The most recent data for this indicator was made available in 2018 and can be found at:

 More detail about this indicator can be found in Peg’s 2017 Wellbeing Report on the Natural and Built Environment: http://www.mypeg.ca/sites/www.mypeg.ca/files/uploads/AnnualWinnipegWellnessReport2017.pdf